 - coordination of movement and control over body

-Types of Practical Life activities:
+The 4 main groups of Practical Life

 - Preliminary Activities